 ATO Function in Cancer Cells

-ATO exerts part of its antitumor activity by inducing apoptosis by reducing the bcl- 2/bax ratio in the hl-60 cell line, without the expression of p53 (39).
+ATO exerts part of its antitumor activity by inducing apoptosis by reducing the BCL- 2/bax ratio in the hl-60 cell line without expressing p53 (39).
 Researchers in the models of breast, liver, and leukemia cancers found that the ATO-ATRA compound eliminates an enzyme called Pin1.
-This enzyme plays a key role in regulating cancer signal transduction networks, and triggers more than 40 proteins that feed cancer tumors; this is while blocking more than 20 proteins that normally suppress tumor growth.
-The activity of Pin1 is overexpressed in most types of cancer, especially in cancer stem cells that drive tumor growth, and can often be the key to cancer resistance to traditional therapies.
-When proteins other than Pin-1 are targeted for treatment, the tumor cells become resistant to treatment for some time, but if Pin-1 protein is targeted, not only the resistant tumor cell will not be treated, but also disappear the cancer stem cells (40).
-Maeda et al. demonstrated that in three-cell lines TSU-PR1, DU-145, and PC-3 at high and low concentrations of ATO induced apoptosis and inhibited cell growth respectively.
-ATO activated dose-dependent stimulation of p38, JNK, and caspase-3 genes.
-Maeda et al in their research indicated that ATO is a novel and safe method for the cure of androgen-independent prostate cancer (27).
-Feng-Lian et al., in their research on human renal cell carcinoma cell line, displayed that, ATO enhances cell apoptosis and ATO can also reduce p53 and c-myc mRNA levels, and have suggested ATO as a novel functional cure for the treatment of human kidney cancer (41).
+This enzyme plays a key role in regulating cancer signal transduction networks.
+It triggers more than 40 proteins that feed cancer tumors this while blocking more than 20 proteins that normally suppress tumor growth.
+The activity of Pin1 is overexpressed in most types of cancer, especially in cancer stem cells that drive tumor growth.
+It can often be the key to cancer resistance to traditional therapies.
+When proteins other than Pin-1 are targeted for treatment, the tumor cells become resistant to treatment for some time, but if the Pin-1 protein is targeted, not only the resistant tumor cell will not be treated but also disappear the cancer stem cells (40).
+Maeda et al. demonstrated that three-cell lines TSU-PR1, DU-145, and PC-3 at high and low concentrations of ATO induced apoptosis and inhibited cell growth, respectively.
+ATO-activated dose-dependent stimulation of p38, JNK, and caspase-3 genes.
+Maeda et al., in their research, indicated that ATO is a novel and safe method for curing androgen-independent prostate cancer (27).
+Feng-Lian et al., in their research on human renal cell carcinoma cell line, displayed that ATO enhances cell apoptosis and ATO can also reduce p53 and c-myc mRNA levels and have suggested ATO as a novel functional cure for the treatment of human kidney cancer (41).
 In their research, Sheng Tai et al., demonstrated that specific PI3K-AKT-mTOR pathway inhibitors (Rad001) could negatively affect the development of LNCaP and PC3 cell lines in combination with ATO, and synergistically inhibits prostate cancer tumors in mice in vivo (42).
 Yeong-Shiau Pu et al., in their project, revealed that the combination of ATO with BSO increased cytotoxicity in bladder cancer cell lines so they introduced and suggested this medicine as a novel active drug against transitional cell cancer (43).

 ATO and Prostate Cancer

 In their research, Rosenblatt et al. demonstrated that ATO induced a dose-dependent inhibition of AR transcriptional activity in both androgen-dependent and prostate cancer cell lines.
-The ATO was also able to regulate the oxidative stress marker (heme oxygenase) (46).
+The ATO also regulated the oxidative stress marker (heme oxygenase) (46).

-In another study, Hui-Wen Chiu et al. indicated that ionizing radiation in combination with ATO, increased synergistic effect in treatment, reactive oxygen production, autophagy, apoptosis, and increased antitumor effects on prostate cancer cells.
-An androgen-sensitive and independent human (LNCaP and PC-3) becomes in vitro and in vivo, thereby inhibiting Akt/mTOR signaling pathways is shown in Figure 2 (26).
-ATO prompts autophagy via the rapamycin pathway in APL cells is shown in Figure 3 (47).
+In another study, Hui-Wen Chiu et al. indicated that ionizing radiation, in combination with ATO, increased synergistic effects in treatment, reactive oxygen production, autophagy, apoptosis, and increased antitumor effects on prostate cancer cells.
+An androgen-sensitive and independent human (LNCaP and PC-3) becomes in vitro and in vivo, inhibiting Akt/mTOR signaling pathways, as shown in Figure 2 (26).
+ATO prompts autophagy via the rapamycin pathway in APL cells, as shown in Figure 3 (47).

 Figure 2.
 ATO and autophagy